green-fox-academy/czakoilevente/project-phase/sprint3/Multibranch_jenkins_pipeline_docuentation.md

  <img src="assets/eb-env-conf.png">

- - Upload first version of application as **Dockerrun.aws.json**.
+ - No need to upload first version of application.

- **This version will be required in Jenkinsfile as parameter.**

  <img src="assets/eb-env-conf2.png">

  Let AWS initialize instance.

  ```
+ Note:

- Note: AWS Elastic Beanstalk will create other tools as dependencies: VPC, EC2, S3...
+ 1) AWS Elastic Beanstalk will create other dependencies such as: VPC, EC2, S3...
- in case you need to clean up after the task is done, make sure to delete/terminate those as well
+ In case you need to clean up after the task is done, make sure to delete/terminate those as well
  or contact support in case of need.

+ 2) To be able to initialize environment AWS will require a default VPC where all the depencis will be able to connect.

 ```

 <br>